-The MC-12 aircraft are equipped signals intelligence (SIGINT) electronic interception capabilities, and initial aircraft will carry L-3 Westar’s MX-15i surveillance turrets.
-The first 8 MC-12s will be restricted to an infrared pointer, which allows the aircraft to signal an object or building to soldiers wearing special goggles.
-A planned future upgrade would add a full laser targeting designator that could mark targets for helicopter or UAV-fired Hellfire missiles, laser-guided AGM-65 Maverick missiles fired from manned fighters, and the laser-guided 70mm rockets that many vendors are currently developing.
+The MC-12 aircraft are equipped with signals intelligence (SIGINT) electronic interception capabilities, and carry L-3 Westar’s MX-15i surveillance turrets.
+The first 8 MC-12s were restricted to an infrared pointer, which allowed the aircraft to signal an object or building to soldiers wearing special goggles.
+It took until September 2013 to begin working with a full laser targeting designator that could mark targets for helicopter or UAV-fired Hellfire missiles, laser-guided AGM-65 Maverick missiles fired from manned fighters, and the laser-guided 70mm rockets that many vendors are currently developing.

 Contracts and Key Events

-The military also lets service contracts for King Airs, but those contracts also cover existing legacy B200/C-12 aircraft.
+The US military also lets service contracts for King Airs, but those contracts also include existing legacy B200/C-12 aircraft.
 They are not covered here.
 Unless otherwise noted, contracts are issued to Hawker Beechcraft Corp. in Wichita, KS.

 “At a conference in New York on Thursday, Hawker CEO Steve Miller said China-bashing by U.S. presidential candidates may have contributed to failure of the sale talks, which involved many complex issues.
 “Global politics may have interfered,” said Miller, who was in Beijing last week trying to sell the firm.”